 - Read our thoughts above on protecting your health when touching surfaces within the restaurant, including using the restroom

-- Keep at least 1.5m from anyone else in the restaurant and don’t touch your face
+- Keep at least 1.5m from anyone else in the restaurant, wear a face mask and don’t touch your face

 - As with anywhere you visit, be sure to wash your hands well upon exit, either with soap or sanitiser

 Safe Social Distancing – When doing your shopping

 With many stores open again, trying to online shop for everything isn’t as crucial as it was before.
 If feeling up to it, we can now head into the centres to shop for essentials, browse around for deals or to simply people watch.
 Before heading out, think about this: